Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

 Showing your rental property to every person who expresses interest wastes your time and theirs.
-A few targeted pre-screening questions before you schedule a showing can filter out applicants who clearly won't qualify — saving everyone involved a wasted visit.
+A few targeted pre-screening questions before you schedule a showing can filter out applicants who clearly will not qualify - saving everyone involved a wasted visit and dramatically improving your placement efficiency.

 Why Pre-Screening Saves Time and Risk